-- In the Tool Properties view, click on the Reset All Drawings Shift Position 🛍 button. - In the Shift and Trace toolbar, click on the Clear the shift information for the current drawing button.
+- 1. Do one of the following: - In the Tool Properties view, click on the Reset All Drawings Shift Position 载 button. - In the Shift and Trace toolbar, click on the Clear the shift information for the current drawing u button.